 Monthly Web Marketing Meetings

-The best place to review website stats, conversions and KPIs are in regularly scheduled web marketing meetings.
+The best place to review website stats, conversions and KPIs are in regularly scheduled strategic digital marketing meetings.
 These meetings become the core of web strategy implementation as they drive the action plans, build accountability and set project completion dates.
-Here is a typical agenda for a web marketing meeting:
+Here is a typical agenda for a strategic digital marketing meeting:

 - Web marketing goals and sales targets